ctorresmx/tensorflow-mnist/mnist_mlp_3_layer.md

 Notice that this time we have 2 types of activation functions, softmax and relu.
 ReLU (Rectified Linear Unit) is defined as:

-**Insert RELU formula**
+> f(x) = max(0, x)

 ReLU is regarded as the optimal activation function due to the quick and cheap derivate when using backpropagation.
-It is also a non-linear function, so while still quickly derivated and simple, it works quite well for the non-linearity needed on the network.
+It is also a non-linear function, so while still simple and quickly to derivate, it works quite well adding the non-linearity needed on the network.
 As a general rule, this is the state-of-the-art activation function at the moment.

 What about the last softmax function?
 Remember that our output is the probability of a given input to be classified as one of the 0-9 digits.
-Softmax function takes the intrinsict relationship between these classes to output a range of probabilities that ultimately add to 1.
+Softmax function takes the intrinsic relationship between these classes to output a range of probabilities that ultimately adds to 1.
 You can see the softmax function as a probability distribution of classes.
-This, obviously, is something we don't need in the input or hidden layers.
+This, obviously, is something we don't need for the input or hidden layers.

 Notice also that we used `tensorflow.random_normal` function this time, as opposed to `tensorflow.zeros` function.
 When a network scales, we need to be careful about initialization.
 Having a network start at 0 creates a sort of bias, making it difficult for the network to scape local minima, thus not optimizing correctly, this is somewhat overcome by initializing the weights to some small random numbers.